Senior Professor of Peace and Conflict Research, since 2012.

 Since 2016 he is the Inspector (Custodian), Västmanlands-Dala Nation (Student Organization), Uppsala University, 2016-2021.

 He has been appointed for the period 2013-17 by Uppsala University Rector to chair the committee for the Martin H:son Holmdahl prize to teachers, students or staff at Uppsala University that have made special efforts to promote human rights.
 This includes the annual Holmdahl lecture on human rights.
+His tenure was extended for five years in 2018.

 He is also a member of the Scientific Council of the Swedish Physicians against Nuclear Weapons.